DelStar/pulsechain/README.md

 1. Validators already in rotation for the past era will be rewarded transaction fees for blocks they produced throughout the era.
     + Earned fees are paid proportionally to the validator's stakers, based on the validator's revenue share percentage.
       > For example, if the validator has 50% revenue share, and two stakers exist with 2 and 3 tPLS delegated, then the stakers will receive 20% and 30% of the validator's rewards respectively, with the remaining 50% going directly to the validator.
-2. Registered validators will be ranked by their delegated stake.
+2. Registered validators will be ranked by their total delegated stake.
 3. The top **33 validators** will be selected as the authorized set of validators for the next era.

 ## Validator Staking